 3. Work from distance or work from home (commuting):

 Working from different places provides various benefits.
 Commuting and telecommuting have firmly taken a position in the market.
 It benefits both the worker as well as the employer.
 Let us simplify it with an example.

 For example, you have been having recurring backaches.
 These aches are worsening due to traveling by bus or car to and fro from the work.
 However, you are a brilliantly qualified worker.

 At such a point you can request the employer to provide accommodation requesting for work from home or work from distance.
 By this commuting may reduce and help you take care of the work along with your health.

 4. Trigger removal or solution in the workplace:

 Instead, it is the loud noise that brings the headache and all the irritation.
-This irritation on regular bases can give home to less productivity and more environmental issues between the coworkers.
+This irritation on regular bases can give a home to less productivity and more environmental issues between coworkers.
 At such a time, the employee has the right to approach the employer regarding the problem and try to come with a possible solution.

-For example, if headache caused by the loud noise is the problem, then you can treat it by asking to shift your work area at a place with lesser interference.
+For example, if a headache caused by the loud noise is the problem, then you can treat it by asking to shift your work area at a place with lesser interference.
 Depending upon the problem the solution can vary.
 However, this situation is appropriate to ask or request for workplace accommodation.

 9 Best Steps to Request Workplace Accommodations: